Prapthi564/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 ## Exercise 2: Update Passwords for the new users

-Here, you will use Powershell to run a script that will change the passwords for the users created, as the user needs to reset the password after registering to AADDS.
+In this exercise, you will use PowerShell to run a script that resets the passwords for the newly created users, ensuring they can log in successfully after registering with Azure AD DS.

 1. Inside the Jump VM, click on the Windows button look for **PowerShell (1)** and click on **Windows PowerShell (2)**.